Updated on May 21, 2015

 A) Employees and retirees can enroll in GIC coverage any time during the year with proof of involuntary loss of coverage elsewhere.
-You must inform us within 60 days of the loss of coverage.
-Otherwise, you must wait until annual enrollment, which takes place in the spring.
+You must apply with the GIC Enrollment/Change form and attach proof of involuntary loss of coverage.
+These materials must be received at the GIC within 60 days of the loss of coverage.
+Otherwise, you must wait until Annual Enrollment, which takes place in the spring.

 Q) How do I change my address?